The Pol Roger Duff Cooper Prize celebrates the best in non-fiction writing.

 The first award was made in 1956, in honour of the statesman and writer Alfred Duff Cooper, and it has been given annually ever since.

-The Prize honours excellence in the genres relished by its namesake, including history, biography, travel writing, politics and literary criticism.
+The Prize honours excellence in the genres relished by its namesake, including history, biography, travel writing, politics, poetry and literary criticism.

 Hail friend and read